horiiiiii0329/newspaper_for_you-_v2/README.md

-#Currently moving to other repo due to making a lot of change
+# Currently migrating to other repo due to updating most part

 # NewsPaper for You - SNS like news compare app